ggho/gg-portfolio/README.md

-# gg's portfolio built based on AngularJS - angular-seed
+# gg's portfolio

-This is a one-page application.
+This is a one-page application built based on AngularJS - angular-seed